slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- M. Vázquez Montalban*
 > *"Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day."
 -- Paulo Coelho*
-> *"Until you make the uncouncious conscious, it will direct your life and you will call it fate."
--- Carl Jung*
 > *"When I think I'm unfairly hated, I try to remember that I'm unfairly loved."
 -- R.C.
 Sproul
 -->